nurpeiis/Steganography-using-GANs/README.md

 The default double layer of encoding uses LSTM - LSTM double layer.
 In order to change it into LSTM - LeakGAN double layer, change the command leakGAN option in `generate.py` to `int(True)`

+If you want to test the system with pretrained models, the models are saved in `instructor/real_data` directory

+`emnlp_news.pt` is the LSTM model trained on EMNLP news dataset

+`gen_ADV_00028.pt` is the LeakGAN model trained on EMNLP news dataset

 ## Evaluation

 ### BLEU Score